 The General Data Protection Regulation (GDPR) from 25th May 2018 replaced data protection laws in the European Union.
 The data commissioner has a useful website for those wanting to find out more gdprandyou.ie.

 Why do you collect my data?

 We collect your personal information so that we can record and manage our service to you in a proper and professional way.
-We have a duty of care to you and we must ensure that we meet high standards of health care, recording our findings and plan is integral to that.
+We have a duty of care to you.
+In order to ensure that we meet the highest standards of health care, we must record our findings and patient plans.
 We must be able to individually identify you to ensure you get the correct care.